This website uses cookies. Find out more.

 Wind forward another three years and at a First Tier Tribunal (Tax), Dr Nader, together with his fellow beneficiaries, made an appeal against the tax bills they were facing.
 In a 51-page judgement, the Tribunal dismissed the scheme as ineffective, and the beneficiaries were also left with the appeal legal costs on top of the bill for IHT plus outstanding interest.

-The case is a reminder of the risks, costs and protracted timescales that can be involved in deathbed estate planning.
+The case is a reminder of the risks, costs and protracted timescales that can be involved in deathbed estate planning and the importance of properly preparing your estate in the event of your death.

-There are many ways to mitigate the impact of IHT, but the sooner planning starts, the better.
+There are many ways to mitigate the impact of inheritance tax, but the sooner will and estate planning starts, the better.
 It is all too easy to defer such planning – as with writing a will – but delays can carry a high price.
+For expert financial advice on estate planning get in touch with us here.
+Alternatively, you can call us on 0345 300 6256.

 The value of tax reliefs depends on your individual circumstances.